sodo90/Python/index.md

 ## Cody Partee - Python projects

-This page is for projects I have worked on during my journey of mastering the Python language.
+This page is for projects I have worked on during my journey of learning the Python language.

 ### Class Work